binste/dbt-ibis/README.md

 # dbt-ibis
 With dbt-ibis you can write your [dbt](https://www.getdbt.com/) models using [Ibis](https://ibis-project.org/).
-For the documentation, head over to ...
+You can find the full documentation [here](https://binste.github.io/dbt-ibis/intro.html).

 A simple dbt-ibis model looks like this:
 ```python